hardikupreti/1-Bit-ALU-based-on-Pass-Transistor-Logic/README.md

 # 1-Bit-ALU-based-on-Pass-Transistor-Logic
-A 1 Bit ALU has been designed using Pass Transistor Logic.
-10T design has been implemented.
+This repository presents the design of a 1 Bit ALU designed using Pass Transistor Logic.
+A 10T design has been implemented using Synopsis Custom Compiler on 28nm CMOS Technology.